nwang94/algorithm/find_cycle_in_graph.md

 ## Sample 1192: critical connections

-create dictionary for all nodes like [nodes : neighbor nodes]
+create dictionary for all nodes like [node : neighbor nodes]